CharlieJT/Recipes/README.md

     - Each field except for the 'Recipe Keywords' field is a required field and has a red asterisk next to each of them to indicate that you 'must' fill that field.
-If not done & the user clicks submit, the user will be prompted to input all of the required fields with red text under each of them.
+If not done & the user clicks submit, the user will be prompted to input all the required fields with red text under each of them.

 5. #### Edit Recipe Page